What we are teaching in RE

 This means that by the end of Early Years, most children will be able to know some of the similarities and differences between different religions in this country, drawing on their experiences and what has been discussed in class.

-Our RE milestones expect Year 1 to have a secure knowledge of our key RE concepts which develops into a deeper understanding of how to think for themselves, ask significant questions, evaluate ideas and work constructively with others by the end of Year 2.
+In Key Stage 1 most children will develop a secure knowledge of our key RE concepts which develops into a deeper understanding of how to think for themselves, ask significant questions (see below), evaluate ideas and work constructively with others by the end of Year 2.

 Opportunities for the future